koenrane/KR-new-site/content/import/a-certain-formalization-of-corrigibility-is-vnm-incoherent.md

 # The convergent instrumentality of avoiding correction & manipulating humans

 Let's consider a simple setting in which an agent plans over a 10-timestep episode, where reward $R$ is given at the last step.
 We'll try to correct the agent at $t=1$.
-To sidestep embedded agency nastiness with self-modelling, we'll suppose the agent models the situation as "if I get corrected, I must follow the policy $\pi_\text{correct}$ after $t=1$."
+To sidestep embedded agency nastiness with self-modeling, we'll suppose the agent models the situation as "if I get corrected, I must follow the policy $\pi_\text{correct}$ after $t=1$."

 Consider this environment: